 Over the years, I have morphed from being a printmaker, to an art teacher, to an herbalist.
 I think that the alchemist in me is what drew me to printmaking, and then to herbalism.
 One year I decided to teach myself how to make macarons – there were always sweets in the house!
-It seems that I will always be teaching and learning something, playing with materials, and learning which combinations work best.
+And now I have resurrected my long-abandoned violin, much to my Heart’s delight.
+It seems that I will always be teaching and learning something, playing with materials, and learning which combinations work best for me and others.

 Plants, and herbs in particular, came to the forefront a decade ago.
 In my mid-20’s, I developed health issues that impacted my daily life, work and personal relationships.
 Eventually, I enrolled in East West School of Herbology, studying with Michael and Lesley Tierra (and many other wonderful teachers that are a part of that school), and gained the tools necessary to further lift myself into a state of health and wellbeing.